Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-It's an annual chore: filing income tax returns for your business.
-This includes filing federal income tax returns, as well as state and local returns, for businesses and for owners.
-There is no way to avoid this chore.
-The best way to handle this responsibility is to be prepared and get started as soon as possible.
+It's an annual challenge: filing tax returns for your business.
+Business tax returns include filing federal income tax returns, state returns, and local returns for businesses and owners.
+There is no way to avoid this responsibility.
+The best way to handle this task is to prepare and start as soon as possible.

-Pay attention to the filing deadline for 2023 income tax returns.
-If you miss the deadline, you may incur late-filing penalties—and these penalties are not tax-deductible.
-The following are federal income tax return deadlines for 2022 returns:
+Pay attention to the filing deadline for income tax returns.
+If you miss the deadline, you may incur late-filing penalties, which are not tax-deductible.
+The following are federal income tax return deadlines for 2023 returns:

-• For entities: Partnerships and S corporations reporting on a calendar year basis, which most do, must file their 2022 income tax returns by March 15, 2023.
-Calendar-year C corporations must file their 2022 income tax return by April 18, 2023 Limited liability companies (LLCs) with multiple members file partnership returns unless they have elected to be taxed as corporations; one-member LLCs file their return with the owner's personal tax return.
-Sole proprietorships also file their business return with the owner's personal tax return.
+• For entities: Partnerships and S corporations reporting on a calendar year basis, which most do, must file their 2023 income tax returns by March 15, 2024.
+Calendar-year C corporations must file their 2023 income tax return by April 15, 2024 (April 17 for those in Maine and Massachusetts).
+Limited liability companies (LLCs) with multiple members file partnership returns unless they have elected to be taxed as corporations; one-member LLCs file their return with the owner's tax return.
+Sole proprietorships also file their business return with the owner's tax return.

-• For owners: Business owners must file their personal 2022 income tax returns by April 18, 2023.
+• For owners: Business owners must file their personal 2023 income tax returns by April 15, 2024 (April 17 in Maine and Massachusetts).

-Check your state for its filing requirements.
+Check your state for its filing requirements for business tax returns.
 Many states have the same filing deadlines as the ones for federal income tax purposes.
-If you do business in more than one state, you may have to file multiple state income tax returns.
+You may have to file multiple state income tax returns if you do business in more than one state.
 Pay special attention to filing requirements for businesses doing online transactions.
 Some states consider this a sufficient connection ("nexus") to them such that state tax returns are required there.

-The federal filing deadline may be extended if you are located in an area that's been declared a federal disaster area.
-There is an automatic 60-day filing extension for disaster victims, but the IRS may grant even more time to file.
-For example, victims of Hurricane Ian that began in Florida on September 23, 2022, and who had obtained a filing extension (explained below) for their 2021 income tax returns to October 17, 2022, were given until February 15, 2023, to file those returns.
+The federal filing deadline for your business tax return and your personal income tax return may be extended if you are located in a federal disaster area.
+There is an automatic 60-day filing extension for disaster victims, but the IRS may grant even more time—up to one year—to file.
+For example, victims of the Hawaii wildfires that began on August 8, 2023, and who had obtained a filing extension (explained below) for their 2022 income tax returns to October 16, 2023, were given until February 15, 2024, to file those returns.
 The IRS provides more information about filing extensions for disaster victims.

-If, for any reason, you cannot meet the applicable filing deadline, you can obtain an automatic six-month filing extension just by asking for it; no explanation is needed.
+If, for any reason, you cannot meet the applicable filing deadline for your business tax return, you can obtain an automatic six-month filing extension just by asking for it; no explanation is needed.
 You must submit the request no later than the filing deadline.
-Entities use IRS Form 7004 to request a filing extension.
+Entities use IRS Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to request a filing extension.
 Individuals (including sole proprietors, self-employed individuals, and one-member LLCs) use IRS Form 4868.

 Getting more time to file the return does not give you more time to pay taxes due.
 It's advisable to pay as much as you expect to owe to minimize or avoid late-payment penalties.
 These penalties start to run from the filing deadline without regard to extensions.